part of the

 Let’s neutralize toxins in both the body and soil and give human nutrients back to nature.

 We are here to restore nature.
 We do this by bringing human nutrients back into the cycle-of-life in the most natural way: with a living mycelium-based coffin.
-The Loop Living Cocoon not only breaks itself down in 45 days, it also hosts bacteria and microorganisms that neutralize toxins in both the body and surrounding soil, enabling people to enrich and clean the soil with their own nutrients.
+The Loop Living Cocoon not only breaks itself down in 45 days, it also hosts bacteria and microorganisms that helps neutralizing toxins in both the body and surrounding soil, enabling people to enrich and clean the soil with their own nutrients.
 Your own body will increase biodiversity and allow new seedlings to thrive.
 From graveyard to forest.
 How do you want to be remembered?